What Is Tennis Elbow?

 What Are the Main Causes of Tennis Elbow?

 In your arm, you have tissues that connect your muscles to your bones called tendons.
 When these tendons become overwhelmed, they get inflamed.
 This can escalate to degradation and finally tearing.

-A few telltale signs of tennis elbow include:
+A few telltale signs include:

 - Pain in your outer elbow

 - Discomfort that extends to your wrist

 - Aches that get worse at night

 - Pangs when you twist or bend your arm

 - Stiffness when you extend your arm